-The “capitals” of Chianti are the cities of Florence and Siena and its lands extend right between the two provinces: it is 70,000 hectares that include the towns of Castellina in Chianti (78 KM from Giuncheto, about 1h and 10), Gaiole in Chianti (68 km from Giuncheto, about 1h), Greve in Chianti (107Km from Giuncheto, about 1h30), Radda in Chianti (73 Km from Giuncheto, about 1h10) and partly from Barberino Val d’Elsa, Castelnuovo Berardenga, Poggibonsi, San Casciano in Val di Pesa and Tavarnelle Val di Pesa.
-The characteristics of the climate, the terrain and the different altitudes make the Chianti area a region suited to the production of quality wines.
-The brand that has always distinguished the bottles of Chianti Classico is the Gallo Nero, historical symbol of the ancient Lega Militare del Chianti, reproduced among other things by the painter Giorgio Vasari on the ceiling of the Salone dei Cinquecento, in the Florentine Palazzo Vecchio.
-Chianti Classico is produced with Sangiovese grapes for at least 80% (but also used in purity).
-To the blend of the Chianti Classico other vines can contribute, exclusively to red berries, starting from the native ones, such as Canaiolo Nero and Colorino, but also from the main international vines, read Merlot and Cabernet Sauvignon.
+The “capitals” of Chianti are the cities of Florence and Siena and its lands extend between the two provinces: it is 70,000 hectares that comprise the entire communes of Castellina in Chianti (78 km far from Giuncheto, about 1h and 10), Gaiole in Chianti (68 km far from Giuncheto, about 1h), Greve in Chianti (107 km far from Giuncheto, about 1h and 30), Radda in Chianti (73 km far from Giuncheto, about 1 H and 10) and partly those of Barberino Val d’elsa, Castelnuovo Berardenga, Poggibonsi, San Casciano in Val di Pesa and Tavarnelle Val di Pesa.
+The characteristics of the climate, the ground and the different altitudes make the Chianti’s territory a region with a vocation to the production of quality wines.
+The brand that has always distinguished the bottles of Classic Chianti is the Black Rooster, historical symbol of the Ancient military League of Chianti, reproduced by the painter Giorgio Vasari on the ceiling of the Salone dei Cinquecento, in the Florentine Palazzo Vecchio.
+Classic Chianti is produced with Sangiovese grapes for at least 80% (but also used in purity).
+The blend of Classic Chianti can contribute to other grapevine, exclusively with red berry, starting from the autochthonous ones, like black Canaiolo and Colorino, but also from the main international grapevine, read Merlot and Cabernet Sauvignon.

 Vernaccia di San Gimignano